 Gluteus Medius Pain Patterns:

-The Gluteus Medius muscle has the capacity to refer a gnarly amount of pain to the low back, rear belt-line, glutes, and outer hip.
-The image below is from Travell & Simons work (the most exhaustive muscle pain books ever written), and it depicts in bright red where pain caused by Gluteus Medius can arise on the body.
+The Gluteus Medius muscle has the capacity to refer a gnarly amount of pain to the low back, glutes, and outer hip.
+The image below is from Travell & Simons work, which contains the most exhaustive muscle pain research ever conducted.
+It depicts in bright red where pain caused by Gluteus Medius can arise on the body.

 Gluteus Medius Pain Patterns